crossjam/mpr/content/books_completed_2022_04.md

 In a similar theme, _Twilight of Democracy_ chronicles how anti-democratic politics, culture, and cognitive warfare are spreading from Central Europe throughout the rest of the world.

+_...Surveillance Capitalism..._ reads like a stapled together collection of blog posts, but has a couple of solid ideas.
+First, Big Tech doesn’t have any mind-control rays and their products are probably a bit overrated.
+Second, the notion of consumer harm in anti-trust policy has negatively titled the corporate playing field towards monopoly across a number of markets and especially tech.
+Monopolies are typically not a good thing.

 _Team Human_ is Douglas Rushkoff’s examination of how global humanity might survive its current wicked problems.
 More technology and more